Tripwire® ExpertOps™ Service Terms

 (a) ExpertOps Service will be provided as described in the Service Description and SLA, according to the applicable Service Tier, during the Term.
 ExpertOps Service includes access to Tripwire customer support as described in the Service Description.
 Customer may increase the number of monitored nodes and/or upgrade the service tier during a Term by placing an Order and paying the applicable fees.

-(b) The ExpertOps Service initial Term begins on the first day of the month in which Tripwire provides access credentials to Customer, and continues for twelve months unless a different Term is specified in the Order.
+(b) The ExpertOps Service initial Term begins on the day in which Tripwire provides to Customer user access credentials access to the ExpertOps console, proxy appliances, and Tripwire Enterprise agents for download and continues for the Term specified in the Order.
 The Term will not automatically renew; Customer must place an Order for each renewal Term.
 Tripwire may notify Customer of the planned end of availability of a given Service by giving at least twelve (12) months prior written notice before such end of Service availability.
 This notice may be given by email to Customer’s then-current business or technical contact, and/or by publication on the applicable interface(s) through which Customer’s administrator interacts with the Service.
 During such notice period, Tripwire will continue to provide the Service as described in this Agreement.

 (c) Unless stated otherwise in the Service Description or Tripwire quotation, Services will be provided from the United States, and Customer Content will be stored within the United States.
 Customer’s access to and use of the Services from certain countries may be restricted by applicable laws and may be subject to technical limitations of the Services.